vj-sananda/rl-dv-fifo/README.md

    * The locally-cloned-directory will be mounted under /work in the docker container

 ### To run SARSA-Max (Q-Learning) FIFO Example
-1. Within the docker container: cd td_goal_full_empty/run-demo
+1. Within the docker container: cd td_goal_full_empty
-2. ./demo16.sh
+2. ./run.sh 8   (Argument specifies FIFO depth)
 3. Waves will be dumped in directory from Step 1 above.
 4. You can use GTKWave running locally on your machine to load the vcd file.

 ### To run DQN (Deep Q Network) FIFO Example
-1. Within the docker container: cd dqn_goal_full_empty/run-demo
+1. Within the docker container: cd dqn_goal_full_empty
-2. ./demo16.sh
+2. ./run.sh 8   (Argument specifies FIFO depth)
 3. Waves will be dumped in directory from Step 1 above.
 4. You can use GTKWave running locally on your machine to load the vcd file.